psychopy/psychopy/docs/source/builder/components/counterbalanceComponent.rst

-.. _counterbalanceComponent:
+.. _counterbalanceStandaloneRoutine:

-Counterbalance component
+Counterbalance Standalone Routine
 -------------------------------

 **Available from PsychoPy version 2024.1.0**

-The counterbalance routine is available to use locally and online.
+The counterbalance standalone routine is available to use locally and online.
 Click `here <https://www.psychopy.org/online/shelf.html#counterbalanceshelf>`_ for an example on how to use the Counterbalance Routine.

 Parameters